navicto/Discretization-MDLPC/README.md

 Irani, Keki B. "Multi-interval discretization of continuous-valued attributes for classiﬁcation learning."
 (1993).

 **Changes:**
 This new release is compatible with Scikit-learn, and may be used as a part of a Scikit-learn pipeline.
+The old version is still available in release v0.9.

 **Dependencies:**